msohaibb/me457_dronecontrol/README.md

 # ME457 - Drone Control (Fall 2022)

-Personal repository to try things with drone code without mucking up main repo.
+I guess this is the main repo now.
 Probably not a good idea to keep this public because of dirty no-good copycats.
 Oh well.

 Log: